victor-raphael17/healthierclinic-app/README.md

 14. Run the composer file
      - **docker compose up -d**

+15. Now you can access the application through your IPv4, it's running on 80 port

 15. Run compose down to stop the project
      - docker compose down